Click on the above link or on the logo in the footer to visit the parish Facebook page

 The Georgina Community Food Pantry continues to be busy during this difficult time.
-The home delivery has now stopped and as of July 2 the pantry is opened with new procedures in place to protect the clients and volunteers.
+The demand is expected to increase in the coming months as CERB ends.
 If you know someone in need of food contact the Food Pantry directly.
 Please consider making a cash donation through their website, by donating at grocery stores, or send cheques to the Parish of Georgina, P.O.
 Box 88, Sutton West L0E 1R0 clearly marked for the Food Pantry.

 FAITHWORKS, A Diocese of Toronto collective of ministries, recently appealed to the parishes for financial support to assist their ministry partners in providing food, and shelter to the most vulnerable population.
 Your previous generous donations to General Outreach made it possible for the Parish to donate $500.